johannes-b/keptn-user-stories/custom_services/README.md

 # Add custom services to Keptn

-As a user, I want to extend my Keptn installation with additional (custom) services
+As a user, I want to extend my Keptn installation with additional (custom) services.

 ## User view